Azure/app-service-linux-docs/AzWebAppUP/runtime_detection.md

 ### Python detection logic

-Python detection looks for the existence of `requirements.txt` in the current working directory.
+Python detection looks for the existence of a file titled `requirements.txt` in the root folder of the project.

 ### Node detection logic

-Node detection looks for the existence of the `package.json` or `sever.js` or `index.js` in the current working directory.
+Node detection looks for the existence of the `package.json` or `sever.js` or `index.js` in the root folder of the project.

 ### ASP .NET and .NET Core detection logic

-ASP .NET and .NET Core detection is done by looking for the existence of `*.csproj` in the current working directory.
+ASP .NET and .NET Core detection is done by looking for the existence of `*.csproj` in the root folder of the project.

 ### HTML

 Static content needs to use the explicit `--html` flag to indicate that static content is being deployed.
-Validation is done by looking for `*.html` or `*.htm` or `*.shtml` files in the current working directory
+Validation is done by looking for `*.html` or `*.htm` or `*.shtml` files in the root folder of the project.

 ### Manual runtime definition